pypdfium2-team/ctypesgen/README.md

 ### Bugs

 Oversights or unintentional breakage can happen at times.
-Feel free to file an bug report if you think a change introduces logical issues.
+Feel free to file a bug report if you think a change introduces logical issues.